marcelm/cutadapt/README.md

   a new directory layout.
 * Allow to give a colorspace adapter in basespace (gets automatically converted).
 * Allow to search for 5' adapters (those specified with `-g`) in colorspace.
+* Speed up the alignment by a factor of at least 3 by using Ukkonen's algorithm.
+  The total runtime decreases by about 30% in the tested cases.

 v1.0
 ----